Quantifying Genuine Awareness in Hallucination Prediction Beyond Question-Side Shortcuts: Introduction

-However, in this work, we argue that hallucination prediction (i.e., early detection) does not equate to self-awareness.
-This is because two distinct sources of information are typically involved in the prediction process: (1) information about the model itself and (2) information about the question.
+However, we argue that hallucination prediction does not directly measure self-awareness, because two distinct sources of information are typically involved in the prediction process: (1) information about the model itself and (2) information about the question.
 As such, hallucination prediction reflects a mixture of \textbf{model-awareness (self-awareness)} and \textbf{question-awareness}.
-To isolate the true contribution of self-awareness, we propose to disentangle these two components.
-Through this separation, we offer a rigorous and measurable definition of self-awareness, which we believe serves as a foundational step toward investigating the higher-order mental faculties of LLMs.
-To enable this separation, we introduce a metric to quantify the question-awareness in hallucination detection, the \textbf{A}pproximate \textbf{Q}uestion-side \textbf{E}ffect (AQE).
-The contribution of self-awareness is estimated by subtracting AQE from hallucination detection precision.
+To isolate self-awareness, we disentangle these two components and introduce a Shapley-based metric, the Approximate Question-side Effect (AQE), to quantify question-awareness.
+The contribution of self-awareness is then estimated by subtracting AQE from hallucination detection precision.

-Quantifying the contribution of self-awareness to hallucination prediction performance is not merely a matter of curiosity: it carries significant practical implications, in our observation in \autoref{sec:aqe}.
-When hallucination prediction relies on question-awareness, models tend to exploit dataset-specific shortcuts to easily achieve high performance.
-However, such performance fails to generalize when the distribution of questions shifts even slightly.
-In contrast, relying on self-awareness tends to produce more consistent results across varying question distributions, as it utilizes model-side information rather than question-side cues.
-To support this claim, in \autoref{app:case_study}, we first analyze dataset-specific shortcut patterns in existing datasets used in previous hallucination detection works.
-Then we provide the following empirical findings in \autoref{sec:exp_aqe} and \autoref{sec:experiment}: (1) Datasets containing shortcut cues tend to exhibit higher AQE scores, suggesting stronger question-awareness signals.
-However, AQE scores drop significantly under shortcut-controlled settings (e.g., out-of-domain scenarios).
-(2) In such high-AQE datasets, hallucination detection performance shows limited generalizability
+Quantifying self-awareness has important practical implications.
+As shown in \autoref{sec:aqe}, hallucination predictors that rely heavily on question-awareness often exploit dataset-specific shortcuts and fail to generalize under distribution shifts.
+In contrast, approaches grounded in model-side information yield more robust performance.
+We empirically support this claim through dataset analyses and experiments in \autoref{app:case_study}, \autoref{sec:exp_aqe}, and \autoref{sec:experiment}.

 Lastly, we also propose a method to enhance the use of model-side information, by leveraging the confidence scores of LLMs more effectively.
 The proposed method is \textbf{S}emantic \textbf{C}ompression by \textbf{A}nswering in \textbf{O}ne word (SCAO).
-We demonstrate that SCAO performs particularly well in low AQE settings, and the performance is consistent across varying settings of questions.
+We demonstrate that SCAO performs particularly well in low AQE settings.
+Though this method shows limitations in certain settings, such as long-form question answering, it provides clues to overcoming the limitations of previous probing-based methods.